Restoration in Progress: The Round Tower’s Observatory is under restoration in 2026. Read more.

 Video and sound translate ice-core research into a sensory experience, where the encounter between science and aesthetics creates a visual space for reflection on nature’s transformations and humanity’s place within them—in a time of climatic and existential shifts.

-The work was created by Visual Science Studio in collaboration with researchers from the Centre for Ice and Climate at the Niels Bohr Institute, University of Copenhagen.
+The work is created by Visual Science Studio in collaboration with researchers from the Centre for Ice and Climate at the Niels Bohr Institute, University of Copenhagen.

 EXHIBITION: LIGHT ECHOES